 'That we shall soon discover Bonheur!'
 I exclaimed.

 'Gentleman, we are all aware of the murders in Seville.
 Nay, it is not true that I have requested your presence here at the palace.
 Mr Galván you are the only witness to have truly seen the possible murderer.
-And you Captain Salazar, you have known since the beginning every detail of the murders.
-And lastly you the vicar general, you were sent by Rome supposedly,' I said.
+Captain Salazar, you have known since the beginning every detail of the murders.
+Lastly, you the vicar general, you were sent by Rome supposedly,' I said.

 'Are you insinuating that one of us is the murderer?
-That is preposterous Detective Crow!'
+That is preposterous inspector!'
 The vicar general rebuked.

 'Perhaps, but one of you is the actual Santillán,' I spoke.

-'Surely, this accusation is grievous inspector', Bonheur remarked.
+'Surely, this accusation is grievous', Bonheur had remarked.

-'It is not a question of a code of just ethics Bonheur, nor is it based on an arbitrary supposition, instead the incontrovertible facts of the case that will produce the evincement of the truth,' I stated.
+'It is not a question of a code of just ethics, nor is it based on an arbitrary supposition, instead the incontrovertible facts of the case that will produce the evincement of the truth,' I stated.